wanderingleafstudios/wanderingleafstudios-gatsby/src/pages/index.md

 main:
   heading: What we offer
   description: >
-    Whether it's developing a strategy or implementating a new site or features, Wandering Leaf Studios can help with providing the expertise and resources you need.
+    Whether it's developing a data-collecting strategy, building cloud-based ETL pipelines, or machine-learning data analysis, Wandering Leaf Studios can help with providing the expertise and resources you need.
   services:
-    - image: /img/chat-bubbles.png
+    - image: /img/folder-download.png
-      heading: Strategy
+      heading: Data Collection
       text: >
-        Starting out can be overwhelming.
-Or perhaps you’ve started and not sure how to proceed with your website our new app.
-Let’s take time to map out your journey based on your goals so you don’t waste time and money going down the wrong path.
+        You need data in order to begin making critical business decisions.
+Let us help you collect the correct data for your business.
-    - image: /img/devices.png
+    - image: /img/database.png
-      heading: Building
+      heading: Data and ETL Pipelines
       text: >
-        Whether it's a new idea or a third-party implementation, new features tend to seem easy but cause headaches in the long-run.
-We’ll help you analyze and implement new features with no trouble and minimal trauma.
+        We can help you connect your data lakes to your data warehouses and into data analytics dashboards for analysis.
+Whether it's batch or streaming data, we can set up extract, transform. and load (ETL) pipelines customized for your business.
-    - image: /img/chalkboard.png
+    - image: /img/graph-bar.png
-      heading: Training
+      heading: Machine-Learning Data Analysis
       text: >
-        No one knows everything.
-We all need training to keep up.
-Wandering Leaf Studios can help keep your team up-to-date with the latest technology and trends.
+        Do you need some machine learning predictive models built for product recommendations or image recognition?
+We can help you with that.
 ---